da-nrw/DNSCore/ContentBroker/src/main/markdown/deploy.md

 * developer@machine = development workstation
 * DNSCore = clone of the git repository

+## Build DNS on a local development workstation

+This paragraph describes how you build and test DNS (essentially ContentBroker+DAWeb with some plugins) on a development workstation.
+Following the steps will enable you to check out a local copy of the code, modify it and build and test the modified application.

 ### Prerequisites

 To build DNS Core successfully you'll need at least a developer engine with